andyatkinson/dotfiles/README.md

 jobs -p # list backgrounded jobs process IDs fg 1 # bring background job 1 to the foreground
-Ctrl-x Ctrl-e # edit command line command in $EDITOR
+Ctrl-x Ctrl-e # edit command line command in $EDITOR less +F path/to/log # "follow" the log file, ctrl-c to go in to search mode, "F" to return to following
 ```

 ## Google Chrome